 The answers to some of the most frequently asked questions appear below.
-However, if you don’t find the answers you’re looking for, please contact one of our offices directly.
+However, if you don’t find the answers you’re looking for, please contact one of our offices directly or call us toll-free at 1-800-MY-ORTHO.
 A member of our staff will be happy to supply you with all the information you need.

 Please use this page as a handy reference to frequently asked questions on our orthodontic services.

 If you or your child can potentially benefit from orthodontic treatment, simply call our office, send us an e-mail or fill out or appointment request form online.
 We will be happy to schedule an appointment for you.
 When you call to schedule your appointment, our front office staff will request some basic information from you.

 Upon arriving, each patient and parent will be seen by the staff and doctor who will acclimate you to our office and prepare for the initial exam.
 We will take the necessary photographs (and an X-rays if needed) to allow us to make a proper diagnosis.
 The doctor will then complete a thorough exam.